-We’ve compiled a list of the 10 best female race car drivers and another 10 that should turn over the keys.
-Some of these are from the early days, while some are still racing.
+To commemorate the women who made this progress possible, we’ve compiled a list of the 10 best female race car drivers.
+Some of these women are from the early days of racing, while others are still competing.
 We could’ve included many more, but these are the women who stand out the most.
 Who do you think will top the charts?

 10. Denise McCluggage

-When you look at the life of Denise McCluggage, what you find is she was more than just a regular race driver, she had many talents.
-Not only was she an established journalist, but her racing career included these accomplishments:
+When you look at the life of Denise McCluggage, you find that she was more than just an accomplished race car driver — she had many talents and was also an established journalist.
+Her racing career highlights included these accomplishments:

 - Drove a Porsche 550 to victory at the Nassau Ladies Races 1 and 2 in 1957.

-- Drove a Ferrari 250 and took first place in the Sebring 12 Hours GT category in 1961.
+- Took first place in a Ferrari 250 at the Sebring 12 Hours GT category in 1961.

 - Won the Copa de Damas with a Porsche 550 during the Grand Prix of Venezuela.